social impact

 This report stood out to me for several reasons.
 First, I love that they reinforced their work with stats about why their mission matters to the public at large.
 Second, they showed their growth very simply and in a straightforward way on page 5.
 (And yay for utilizing interns!)
 And, third, you’ll notice that their case studies are short and so is their social impact report.
 This is a terrific example of how you can communicate impact in a compact way.

 Full disclosure—I wrote this report!
-Bi-Bett is a substance use treatment center in California, and they’ve been doing incredible work for over five decades.
+Horizon Services is a substance use treatment center in California, and they’ve been doing incredible work for many years and are highly regarded in their community.
 However, this was their first impact report so they wanted a hefty mix of stories, hard stats, creative stats, and showing their gratitude for everyone who contributes to their success.
 I loved the way we ended up quantifying some of the more emotional parts of their work such as safe nights spent in their care, observations by staff, days people felt supported, and people who turned their lives around.
 They have a lot to be proud of!

 I really do believe that one person can change the world—when you know what's important and what to count.